Residual-PAC Privacy: Automatic Privacy Control Beyond the Gaussian Barrier: Introduction

-Provable privacy guarantees for modern data‐processing algorithms face two major obstacles.
-First, worst‐case frameworks like DP require computing global sensitivity, which is generally intractable (NP-hard \cite{xiao2008output}).
-In addition, computing the optimal privacy bound of DP under composition is, in general, a \#P-complete under composition task \cite{murtagh2015complexity}.
-Likewise, enforcing MI-DP requires a white-box analysis of every possible input distribution, which is seldom available.
+Nevertheless, provable privacy guarantees for modern data‐processing algorithms remains a challenge.
+First, worst‐case frameworks like DP require computing global sensitivity, which is generally NP-hard \cite{xiao2008output}.
+Moreover, computing the optimal privacy bound of DP under composition is, in general, \#P-complete \cite{murtagh2015complexity}.
 In practice, finding the minimal noise needed to meet a target guarantee is intractable for most real-world algorithms, especially when the effect of each operation on privacy is unclear.
-Empirical or simulation-based methods (e.g., testing resistance to membership inference \cite{shokri2017membership}) address specific threats but lack rigorous, adversary-agnostic assurances.
-Bridging this gap requires a new, broadly applicable framework that can quantify and enforce privacy risk without relying on ad-hoc sensitivity analyses.
+On the other hand, empirical or simulation-based methods (e.g., testing resistance to membership inference \cite{shokri2017membership}) address specific threats but lack rigorous, adversary-agnostic assurance.
+Bridging this gap requires a new, broadly applicable framework that can quantify and enforce privacy risk without relying on sensitivity.

-A promising alternative has recently emerged: the \textit{Probably Approximately Correct (PAC) Privacy} framework \cite{xiao2023pac}.
-Drawing inspiration from PAC learning theory \cite{valiant1984theory}, PAC Privacy fundamentally redefines the privacy objective as the information-theoretic hardness of reconstructing sensitive data given arbitrary information disclosure processing.
-PAC Privacy shifts the paradigm from indistinguishability to inference impossibility by characterizing the probability that any adversary—regardless of strategy or computational power—can accurately infer private data under a specified reconstruction criterion.